SteelCompendium/data-md-dse/Bestiary/Chapters/Dynamic Terrain.md

 >
 > **Drawback:** You have cold weakness 5.
 Whenever you finish a respite and you have not recruited a new disciple of A'An since your last respite, make a **Presence test**.
 >
 > - **≤11:** A'An possesses your body until your next respite.
-You now must roleplay A'An trapped in your form, prioritiz- ing earning new disciples.
+You now must roleplay A'An trapped in your form, prioritizing earning new disciples.
 > - **12-16:** You lose a Recovery.
 > - **17+:** You suffer no effect